h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 |  0-1699 | headband |   -180 degrees|

 * Difference between local and global transformation matrices in `optitrack.csv`.
 The raw `optitrack.csv` file contains `local` (from column 5 to 20) and `global` (from column 21 to 36) transformation matrices of the optitrack system.
 The `local` transformation matrix is expressed relative to the start pose of a recorded sequence.
 The `global` transformation matrix is with reference to Optitrack world coordinate (Y-Up).
-In our codebase, we only used the `global` transformation matrix for matrix manipulation.
+In The codebase, we only used the `global` transformation matrix for matrix manipulation.

 <!--